-DEFINITIONS Data Sheet Identification Product Status Definition This data sheet contains the design target or goal specifications for product development.
+DEFINITIONS Data Sheet Identification Product Status Definition Definition Objective Specification Formative or in Design This data sheet contains the design target or goal specifications for product development.
 Specifications may change in any manner without notice.
 Preliminary Specification Preproduction Product This data sheet contains preliminary data, and supplementary data will be published at a later date.
 Philips Semiconductors reserves the right to make changes at any time without notice in order to improve design and supply the best possible product.
 Product Specification Full Production This data sheet contains Final Specifications.
 Philips Semiconductors reserves the right to make changes at any time without notice, in order to improve design and supply the best possible product.